victorjonathanibanez/RiFNet/README.md

 ## Installation

-The implemented code has been tested on the following operating system:
+The code has been tested on the following operating system:
 - Ubuntu 18.04.3 / MacOS Catalina 10.15.1

 Required packages: